jonnations/Locomotion_Book/README.md

+---
-# Locomotion_Book
+title: Locomotion_Book
-Repo for Locomotion Book Chapter
+author:
+  - name: Jonathan Nations
+    affiliation: University of Chicago
+  - name: Lucas Weaver
+    affiliation: Kent State University
+  - name: David Grossnickle
+    affiliation: Oregon Institute of Technology
+date: "`r.Sys.Date()`"
+output: html_document
+---

+Repository for the draft of "Preditors of arboreality from the mammalian appendicular skeleton illuminate locomotor trends among early mammals"

-Investigation into the morphological signature of climbing in (mostly small, extant) mammals to better understand the locomotor affinitis of early mammals and plesiadapiforms.
+This is an investigation into the morphological signature of climbing in (mostly small, extant) mammals to better understand the locomotor affinitis of early mammals and plesiadapiforms.

 #### Goals: